 How we protect insurance contact centres

-From spotting signs of application fraud, ghost broking or bogus claims to enabling fraud intelligence sharing and industry collaboration, these are just some of the ways Smartnumbers can help insurance companies combat fraud.
+From spotting signs of identity theft and ghost broking to flagging callers making bogus claims, analysing incoming calls to the contact centre with Smartnumbers can help insurance companies combat fraud.

 Professional fraudsters will abuse any vulnerabilities they find to defraud insurance companies for financial gain – and for many, that means targeting the contact centre.